SirCypkowskyy/Java-Discord-Gaming-Lobbies-Bot/README.md

 - `/show-server-settings` - to show the server bot settings
 - `/add-activity` - to add an activity to your followed activities list
 - `/remove-activity` - to remove an activity from your followed activities list
+- `/get-activities` - to show all activities you are following

 ## How to run